You’ve heard it before, “variety is the spice of life.” People come in all shapes and sizes, so naturally, Part D prescription drug plans will too.

 Short History, Big Future

-Between 2006 and 2015, the Part D program saw an 11 percent increase in the use of prescription drugs.
-According to another KFF study, that spending is projected to grow up to six percent by 2025.
-Seniors are now more likely than ever to continue filling their prescriptions.
+According to KFF, Part D spending is projected to hit $20 billion in 2025.
+Your clients are more likely than ever to receive and fill prescriptions.
 Plus, each plan today is required by law to provide access to medically necessary drugs.

 Seniors are now more likely to continue getting prescriptions because they can more easily afford them.